Australians in World War 1

 Records of diaries and personal papers are listed on the Library catalogue.
 If you are looking for a particular individual's diaries, type in their name and select the manuscripts option on the catalogue.
 A librarian can help you search and can then request the items you find.

 The Trove website lists unpublished diaries and papers held at institutions around Australia.
 This includes State Library of Victoria manuscripts.
-Select the catelory Diaries, letters, archives and search using the words 'world war 1914 1918'.
+Select the category Diaries, letters, archives and search using the words 'world war 1914 1918'.
 You can add more words to narrow your search.

 Documentary records